LoginRadius/engineering-portal/content/engineering/implementing-oidc-sso-loginradius-as-identity-provider/index.md

 * The ID token is then verified using the OIDC provider's verifier.
 This step ensures that the token is valid and has not been tampered with.
 Verification involves checking the token's signature and possibly other claims to ensure it matches the expected values.
 * After verification, the application extracts the claims from the ID token.
 These claims can be used to identify the user within the application, personalize the user experience, or enforce access control based on the user's roles or permissions.

 This process leverages the security and standardization provided by OIDC and OAuth2 to implement a secure authentication flow.
-By following these steps, the application can authenticate users through LoginRadius OIDC provider, ensuring that user credentials are managed securely and that the application can trust the identity of authenticated users.
+By following these steps, the application can authenticate users through LoginRadius OIDC provider, ensuring that user credentials are managed securely and that the application can trust authenticated users' identities.

 ## Conclusion

-In this tutroial, you have learned how to implement OIDC SSO with LoginRadius as the Identity Provider.
-And you have built a simple Golang backend with Gin to practially understand the OIDC SSO implementation.
+In this tutorial, you have learned how to implement OIDC SSO with LoginRadius as the Identity Provider.
+You have also built a simple Golang backend with Gin to understand the implementation.